anantnema/SPA-of-weather-forecast-in-Angular/README.md

 Weather forecasting app citywise....used openweathermap api to get the data..!!

-Clone the project then in that folder then
+Clone the project then in that folder
 Write these cmds in the terminal

       npm install connect